Use this file to discover all available pages before exploring further.

 Run the command you copied from the UI on the target machine.
 This single command enrolls the gateway and starts it immediately.

 You can safely re-run the same command to restart the gateway.
-It will detect the token has already been used and skip enrollment automatically.
+The CLI detects the token has already been used locally and skips enrollment automatically.

 Verify Your Gateway Deployment